Qwant/qwant-viprivacy/README.md

 </p>
 <h3 align="center">Qwant VIPrivacy: protected browsing, enhanced privacy</h3>
 <p align="center">
-  On a web where we are permanently tracked, our solution is Qwant VIPrivacy
+  In a world wide web where we are permanently tracked, the solution is Qwant VIPrivacy
   <br/>
   3 features that protect you during your browsing, in 1 single product
 </p>